 On Tuesday March 21, the trailer for Quasi dropped.
-Quasi is the Broken Lizard satirical take on The Hunchback of Notre Dame or say people say.
+Quasi is the Broken Lizard satirical take on The Hunchback of Notre Dame or that is what the people say.
 From this trailer I do not see it.

 Sure, there are somethings in common with Hugo’s novel and/or other adaptations.
 It takes place in medieval France and there is a hunchback named Quasi, which is a nickname of Quasimodo, but that’s a far as it goes according to the trailer.

-From this trailer, it does seem like comedy troupe wanted to a comedy movie set in medieval period but wanted or needed to ground it in already known story.
-The general public knows of The Hunchback of Notre Dame as it an old novel but most people don’t know the story that well, besides Quasimodo is a Hunchback who rings the bells at Notre Dame.
+From this trailer, it does seem like comedy troupe wanted to a comedy movie set in medieval period but wanted/needed to ground it in already known story.
+The general public knows of The Hunchback of Notre Dame as it is an old novel but most people don’t know the story that well.
+All most people might know about the novel are the basics.
+Quasimodo is a Hunchback who rings the bells at Notre Dame.
 So it a good base for whatever story you want.

 Here’s a quote from Jay Chandrasekhar about the movie “I will tell you this, we have a movie called ‘Quasi’, which we made.
 It’s going to come out in December on Hulu, and it’s a 13th-century French … It’s like murder, assassination, mystery.
 I play the King of France, Paul Soter plays the Pope, and Steve Lemme plays a hunchback.
 And it’s a big international sort of … It’s a ‘Monty Python’ movie.” https://collider.com/super-troopers-3-script-update-jay-chandrasekhar-comments/